python/cpython/Doc/library/typing.rst

 Annotating generators and coroutines
 ====================================

-A generator can be annotated by the generic type :class:`Generator[YieldType, SendType, ReturnType] <collections.abc.Generator>`.
+A generator can be annotated using the generic type :class:`Generator[YieldType, SendType, ReturnType] <collections.abc.Generator>`.
 For example::